wmorgan/dcos-docs/1.7/administration/service-discovery/mesos-dns/service-naming.md

 Mesos-DNS supports the use of a task's DiscoveryInfo for SRV record generation.

-On a DCOS cluster, ports are offered by agent nodes in the same way as other resources such as CPU and memory.
+On a DC/OS cluster, ports are offered by agent nodes in the same way as other resources such as CPU and memory.
 If DiscoveryInfo is not available, Mesos-DNS uses the ports that were allocated for the task.

 The following table shows the rules that govern SRV generation: